 Governors strongly appreciate the efforts and sacrifices made by the men and women of the armed forces – active duty, reserve, National Guard and veterans – to protect the United States and preserve our way of life.

 3.2 Council of Governors

-The Council of Governors (Council) is a statutorily created council that brings together 10 governors, the Secretary of Defense, the Secretary of Homeland Security, the White House and other senior federal officials to improve coordination between states and the federal government on matters relating to the National Guard and homeland defense.
-Governors support the work of the Council and urge the federal government to continue to support and utilize this forum to address issues pertaining to shared military resources.
+The Council of Governors (Council) is a statutorily created council that brings together 10 governors, the Secretary of Defense, the Secretary of Homeland Security, the White House and other senior federal officials to improve collaboration and coordination between states and the federal government on matters relating to the National Guard, defense support to civil authorities, homeland defense and cybersecurity.
+The Council has proven itself to be a productive forum for addressing policy issues, improving communications and promoting the dual role of the National Guard.
+Governors support the work of the Council and urge the federal government to continue to support and utilize this forum to address issues pertaining to shared military resources and national security priorities.

 3.3 Dual Status Command

-Dual Status Command refers to the appointment of a single military officer to simultaneously direct the operations of federal military forces under the command of the President and National Guard forces under the command of a governor.
+Dual Status Command refers to the appointment of a single military officer to achieve unity of effort through simultaneously directing the operations of federal military forces under the command of the President and National Guard forces under the command of a governor.
 The appointment of a Dual Status Commander requires the consent of the affected governor and the Secretary of Defense on behalf of the President.